 So, recently I bought:

+The Flex TT5 is both a transmitter and a receiver.
+So, one goes on top of the camera and per speedlight or flash another one is needed.
+The advantage is that line-of-sight is not important anymore and it can handle 3 groups (A, B, and C).
+With the AC3 it is possible to control the strength of flashes of the speedlights in the various groups (max 3 groups).
 For my studio flash, an old Linkstar FS-200D, it is only possible to control whether it will flash or not.
 As you can see, the Flex TT5 is connected to the studio flash with a cable.
 The strength of the flash has to be set manually on the studio flash itself.

 The Sekonic L-478DR allows me to trigger each group of speedlights separately (without using the camera) and get a per group and a total reading for shutter speed and aperture.
 It also shows how much each group contributes to the total light.
 It is really impressive.